Misty-Myto/Misty-Myto/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# My Introduction
+# Introduction

 Hello.
-My name is Kelvin with the title of math enthusiast, computer geek, and most importantly, professional procrastinator.
-You get the idea.
+My name is Kelvin.
+I code and I swear I will not procrastinate.

 ## Hobbies